redis/redis-doc/commands/multi.md

-Marks the start of a [transaction][transactions] block.
-Subsequent commands will be queued for atomic execution using
+Marks the start of a [transaction][tt] block.
+Subsequent commands will be queued for atomic execution using `EXEC`.
-`EXEC`.

-[transactions]: /topics/transactions
+[tt]: /topics/transactions

 @return